-The specific site(s) selected (only if PHA offers site-based waiting lists)
+The specific site(s) selected

 The PHA may adopt one community-wide waiting list or site-based waiting lists.
 The PHA must obtain approval from HUD through submission of its Annual Plan before it may offer site-based waiting lists.
 Site-based waiting lists allow families to select the development where they wish to reside and must be consistent with all applicable civil rights and fair housing laws and regulations [24 CFR 903.7(b)(2)].